-The department's corporate procurement function works collaboratively across the organisation in support of our core business outcomes.
+The department's strategic sourcing function works collaboratively across the organisation in support of our core business outcomes.
 The department's key procurement objectives are to:

-- be leaders in procurement practice - we understand our needs, the market, our suppliers and have the capability to deliver better outcomes
+- be leaders in procurement practice - professionalising the procurement discipline and building procurement capability

-- undertake procurement with integrity, ensuring accountability for outcomes.
+- undertake procurement with integrity, probity and ensure accountability for outcomes is maintained

 Tenders and contracts

-We procure a diverse range of goods and services, which are sourced through a variety of methods:
+We procure a diverse range of goods and services, which are sourced through:

-- Public invitation to offer (complex tendering) is managed and publicly advertised using the whole-of-government QTenders (eTender) system.
+- public invitations to offer (complex tendering) is managed and publicly advertised using the whole-of-government QTenders (eTender) system.

-- select tender in accordance with departmental thresholds
+- select tenders in accordance with departmental thresholds

 - use of existing whole-of-government, interagency or the department's standing offer arrangements.

-Queensland Government agencies have available for use a range of whole-of-government or lead agency arrangements.
+Queensland Government agencies have whole-of-government or lead agency arrangements available for use.